For healthcare providers

 5. Help make sense of pain as it transitions from acute to chronic.

-Find links to programs around the globe in the Resources section of this website.
+Find links to programs around the globe.

 2. Prioritize listening over speaking and listen to our stories.